ryanbradshawcodes/My-Website/content/project/foundational-model.md

 * Accuracy far too low, looking for at least 70% for specification goal
 * For a day/few days plot actual pv generation at the gsp to predictions
   * Although it's not good enough yet, sorting the code for plotting will be useful

+## 24/10/23

+### Action points

+* Accuracy is not a correct measure for regression problems
+  * "In regression you are estimating the parameters.
+So, you can’t say an estimated value completely wrong or completely right, but you can only say how far or near it is to the original value"
+  * mean squared, root mean squared, mean absolute

+### TODO

+* Report errors
+  * Should do it in plot form